dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 > Notes:
 > * The `main` branch will be created as part of this step automatically.
 It shouldn't exist yet at this stage.
 > * When user opens GitHub repo it automatically shows steps how to update local repository.
-> * Automation updates target branch in all PRs.
+> * Automation updates target branch in all PRs against master.
 > * GitHub raw links are automatically redirected.
 For example link https://raw.githubusercontent.com/dotnet/xharness/master/README.md still works even after rename and is equivalent to link https://raw.githubusercontent.com/dotnet/xharness/main/README.md.

 > **Warning:** The `master` branch will be deleted during this step!